Archer Aviation Inc. research snapshot

 Fundamental monitor

-Track FAA certification milestones, eIPP and UAE operations, aircraft production and delivery, battery and supply-chain readiness, Stellantis and United Airlines commitment, cash use, debt, operating cash flow, and fully diluted shares.
+Track FAA certification milestones, eIPP and UAE operations, Midnight production and delivery, the Anduril defense program, battery and supply-chain readiness, Stellantis, United Airlines, and Southwest commitment, cash use, debt, operating cash flow, insider activity, and fully diluted shares.

 Refresh the scenario after earnings, regulatory decisions, safety events, launch changes, customer or partner updates, and material equity or convertible issuance.
+The Q2 2026 report on August 10 is the next scheduled checkpoint.
 Do not rely on stale technical levels after a high-impact event.

 Investment research summary